 In accordance with the Higher Education Opportunity Act, UTA must develop and implement certain procedures to be followed when residential students are determined to be missing for 24 hours.
 Students who choose to live in UTA owned or controlled campus housing must apply for housing at least annually.
 When a student applies for housing, they are required to list an emergency contact in the application.
 In addition, they have an annual option to identify a missing person's contact to be notified by UTA no later than 24hrs after the time the student is determined to be missing by the designated UTA official authorized to make that determination (specifically, the UTAPD) or the local law enforcement agency in which the student went missing.
-This is confidential information that may only be accessed by authorized UTA officials who may only disclose the information to law enforcement in furtherance of a missing person investigation.
+When students are informed of their option to provide a confidential contact, they are advised that this is confidential information that may only be accessed by authorized UTA officials who may only disclose the information to law enforcement in furtherance of a missing person investigation.
 Students may change their missing person contact information at any time by contacting University Housing at (817) 272-2791.
-Students under 18 years of age should be aware that if they are not emancipated and regardless of who they have listed as their missing person's contact, UTAPD will also notify their parent or legal guardian immediately upon a determination they are missing.
-In addition, for any missing student regardless of age, status, or who the student listed as a missing person's contact, UTAPD will notify the City of Arlington Police Department within 24 hours of the determination that the student is missing unless the local law enforcement agency was the entity that made the determination that the student is missing.
+Students are advised that for students under 18 years of age that if they are not emancipated and regardless of who they have listed as their missing person's contact, UTAPD will also notify their parent or legal guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
+Students are advised that, in addition, for any missing student regardless of age, status, or who the student listed as a missing person's contact, UTAPD will notify the City of Arlington Police Department within 24 hours of the determination that the student is missing unless the local law enforcement agency was the entity that made the determination that the student is missing.
 Members of the campus community or any individuals who suspect a student has been missing for 24 hours should report this information to the Dean of Students or directly to the UTAPD by calling (817) 272-3381.
 Any missing student report not reported directly to the UTAPD must be immediately referred to the UTAPD.
 Upon receiving a report, UTAPD will generate a missing person's report and initiate an investigation.
 UTAPD will be the primary investigative law enforcement agency if the student's last known location was UTA.
 If the student's last known location was off campus, the law enforcement agency having jurisdiction for that location will be the primary investigative law enforcement agency.

 Notification Procedures.
-If a student is determined to be missing, UTAPD will initiate the following notification procedures:
+If a student is determined to be missing for 24 hours, UTAPD will initiate the following notification procedures:

-(1) Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, UTA will within 24 hours of the determination, inform the City of Arlington Police Department that the student is missing (unless it made the determination);

-- (2) Within 24 hours of the determination, notify any designated missing persons contacts (if more than one missing persons contact is designated, contact each person unless the student's whereabouts are determined prior to contact); and - (3) For any student under the age of 18 and not otherwise emancipated, and in addition to item (2), notify the parent or legal guardian immediately upon determination the student is missing.
+- (1) Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, UTA will within 24 hours of the determination, inform the City of Arlington Police Department that the student is missing (unless it made the determination); - (2) Within 24 hours of the determination, notify any designated missing persons contacts (if more than one missing persons contact is designated, contact each person unless the student's whereabouts are determined prior to contact); and - (3) For any student under the age of 18 and not otherwise emancipated, and in addition to item (2), immediately notify the parent or legal guardian after UTA PD has determined the student is missing.